MansiBadujar21/Major_Project/README.md

-# Reliance Jio Infotech Solutions - AI-Powered HR Assistant
+# AI-Powered HR Assistant

 ## 🚀 Project Overview

 An advanced AI-powered HR assistant chatbot built as a college major project by a team of talented students.
-This comprehensive solution combines modern web technologies with cutting-edge AI to provide intelligent HR support, document processing, and certificate generation for Reliance Jio Infotech Solutions.
+This comprehensive solution combines modern web technologies with cutting-edge AI to provide intelligent HR support, document processing, and certificate generation. **Fully configurable for any organization** through environment variables.

 ## 📸 Screenshots